PollyHannah/Phylogenomic-study/README.md

 Orthofinder is a program which identifies orthogroups and orthologs between genomes.
 It also infers rooted gene trees for all orthogroups and a rooted species tree for the species included in the analysis.

+Open 'script_three_orthofinder.sh' and nominate values for options -t (-t number_of_threads) and -a (-a number_of_orthofinder_threads).
+These options control the parallelisation of OrthoFinder to decrease the runtime.
+For -t, choose the  number of cores on your computer.
+For -a, put 1/4 of the value of -t.

 Run script.

 ```bash